bobbylcraig/bobbylcraig.github.io/_posts/2017-10-11-a-case-for-bigger-pockets.md

 Is this because more women than men venture into the "dimly lit, incredibly loud" spaces that Lopez mentioned earlier?
 Unlikely.
 This gap may be caused by something One Twenty Seven has never discussed before: fashion.
 Women's pockets are notoriously smaller than men's.
 Yet, we all still need to carry our phone around, maybe some extra cash, and surely everyone will need their ID at some point.
 So because women's pockets are so much smaller, they're forced to hold everything in their hands––even while inebriated and in a dark, humid room.
 What's the eventual outcome?
 You guessed it: more lost items.
 Meanwhile, the phones and swipes of men happily survive the night in the spacious protection of their (adequately sized) pockets.

 In the end, it's probably not as effective to post about lost items as you may have thought.
 Lost item posts earn an average of four fewer likes than others, so it likely won't get much interaction.
 It's probably not effective, as a negligible amount of posters report back that their search was successful.
 And, simply put, it's no fun admitting to the student body that you lost something.
 Does this mean we should stop posting?
 No!
 It does work for some students.
 But it's undeniable that these posts––all of these lost items––tell us a great deal about our campus culture and, apparently, fashion.

----

-## References

-[^1]: All posts were pulled from the [Denison University Student Body](https://www.facebook.com/groups/383883561772259/) group with post ranging from December 7, 2014 to October 9, 2017.
-No posts after this period are reflected above.